-Encounter diverse wildlife and waterbirds along the river, creeks and old oxbow lagoons that meander through ancient red gum forests dwarfed by spectacular red ochre coloured cliffs.
+Encounter diverse wildlife and waterbirds along the Murray River, creeks and old oxbow lagoons that meander through ancient red gum forests dwarfed by spectacular red ochre coloured cliffs.
 Enjoy a pre-breakfast sunrise hike along the cliffs on one morning to start your day.
 The daily walking routes are on private property and conservancy areas with exclusive access for Murray River Walk guests only.

 Spend three nights on a modern houseboat that cruises to your daily walking destination, complete with hot shower and top deck spa overlooking the river.
 Savour three course dinners each night created from local food and wine showcasing the produce of the Riverland food bowl.
 Celebrate your journey with a tour and lunch at the award winning Wilkadene Woolshed Brewery.